 - Sadhguru, “Meditation: The End of Suffering,” Huffington Post, Jan 3, 2013.

-- Metaphor of a Mind like a Calm Pool of Water
+- A Mind like a Calm Pool of Water

 - Ways to Find Time to Meditate